11 Mistakes to Avoid When Tracking After WLSMay 5, 2017

 Remember that the scale is not the whole story when tracking after WLS.
 Sometimes we lose pounds and other times we lose inches or an entire size.
 A loss is a loss.
 Any loss is a success!
 Set a goal to weigh yourself once a week to avoid an emotional response.
 Weigh yourself on the same day, at the same time of day, on the same scale, wearing similar clothing for accurate weights.

 Skipping meals, especially breakfast, will not set you up for a successful eating day.
 Eat within an hour of waking up to jump-start your metabolism and begin burning calories early in your day.
 Try to eat regularly, around the same time every day including weekends and holidays.
 Your body wants to be on a schedule.
 Your body doesn’t want to have large swings of hunger and fullness.
 It wants to stay satisfied and comfortable all day long.
 Eating meals spaced about 5-6 hours apart will help you avoid binge eating and feelings of “I’m starving.”

 3. Don't be bland and boring

 You are eating healthy and losing weight!
 Spice it up!
 Flavor foods with fresh herbs and spices.
 Try growing a few of your favorite herbs to use in meals.
-Keep food tasting great so you do not get bored and fall off-track.
+Keep food tasting great so you do not get bored when Tracking After WLS.
 Flavorful food will increase your satisfaction.

 4. Do NOT drink your calories